klangche/usb-script/README.md

 A simple tool to visualize USB tree structure (tiers, hops, hubs) and assess stability across Windows, macOS, and Linux.

-**Target audience**
-- Everyday users who want to quickly check if their USB chain is stable
-- Technicians and sales people who need to share clear, professional diagnostics

-## How to Run (one single line)

 Windows:
 ```powershell